-The Buteyko Breathing Method has been known in Australia since the early 1990s for the management of asthma.
+The Buteyko Breathing Method has been a known natural asthma relief in Australia since the early 1990s.
 The basis of the method is to normalise the breathing pattern.
-This results in a significant decrease in symptoms, with over 90% of course participants coming off all of their reliever medication within a week of starting the course.
+Learning the Buteyko asthma breathing exercises can result in a significant reduction of the symptoms, with over 90% of course participants coming off all of their reliever medication within a week of starting the course.

 The Buteyko view is that asthma is not a disease, but rather that it is a collection of symptoms – bronchospasm, mucous production and inflammation of the lining of the airways.
 All are brought on by breathing above the normal physiological level of 4-5 litres per minute.
 This overbreathing or hyperventilation causes an imbalance of the gas levels in the lungs and the blood.
 In particular we breathe out too much carbon dioxide.
 For normal healthy body functioning, the body needs about 5.5% carbon dioxide in the lungs.
 If we overbreathe and lower the level of carbon dioxide in the lungs (the air has only 0.03% carbon dioxide) the result will be the onset of symptoms.